-If talking hasn’t worked, or you would prefer not to talk to them, there are two ways you can get in touch:
+If talking hasn’t worked – or you prefer not to talk to them – there are two ways you can get in touch:

-- Report vehicle nuisance including bikes, mopeds or other vehicles to Cleveland Police
+- Report vehicle nuisance including bikes, mopeds and other vehicles to Cleveland Police

 - Report a collision or road traffic offence to Cleveland Police

 Members of the community use detection devices to monitor local vehicle speeds in partnership with the police as part of this national initiative.
 For more information, go to CSW Online.

 These are vehicles, which have not been moved or visited for a long time.
 If you know the vehicle owner, ask them to move it.